nataliecardot/100-days-of-code/r2-log.md

 ### R2D26

 **Today's Progress:** Finished restyling my site: Made it fully secure by removing the contact form, made the newly added contact information responsive at all breakpoints, and added new favicons.

+### R2D27

+**Today's Progress:** Started a lesson on React.

+**Notes:**
+* __Composition__ is combining simple functions together to create complex functions.
+This is a key way in which React constructs UI.
+* __Declarative vs imperative__ programming: Declarative is saying what you want done and leaving the work to another entity, whereas declarative means doing the work.
+For example, to maintain a comfortable temperature in the car, an imperative method would be fiddling with the knobs continuously, whereas a declarative method would be if you had a voice-activated system to which you could *declare* what temperature you wanted the car to be.
+You declare state and markup then React does the imperative work of keeping the DOM in sync.

+Declarative: expresses logic of computation without describing its control flow (control flow is order in which individual statements, instructions or function calls of an imperative program are executed or evaluated)
+Imperative: uses statements that change a program's state.

+If you have code with logic that says that if something is red then make it blue, it could be declarative or imperative.
+If it does so by directly manipulating the DOM, it's imperative.
+If it simply says it should change the color, and an element is not touched to accomplish this, it's declarative.
+See more detailed example in [this article](https://codeburst.io/declarative-vs-imperative-programming-a8a7c93d9ad2).

+React is declarative: You declare state and markup, then React does imperative work of keeping the DOM in sync with your app.

+* Redux is an open-source JavaScript library for managing application state--a "predictable state container."
+Stated differently, it helps you manage the data you display and how you respond to user actions.

+* Routing is the process of selecting a path for traffic in a network